United States Marine Corps Women's Reserve: Demobilization

 At the end of the war, the task of demobilization fell to Colonel Katherine A. Towle, the second director of the Reserve.
 In December 1945, the Reserve was down to about 12,300 members, with expectations of reducing this number by 2,000 each month thereafter.
-The demobilization plan called for mandatory resignation or discharge of all Reserve members by 1 September 1946.
+The demobilization plan called for mandatory resignation or discharge of all Reserve members by September 1, 1946.
 Separation centers were set up at San Diego, San Francisco, El Toro, Parris Island, and Lejeune.
 In early 1946, there was speculation that legislation to give women permanent status in the military was being considered, which prompted the Marine Corps to relax its demobilization policy.
-Then on 15 June 1946, the wartime office of the Reserve was closed when Colonel Towle returned to work at the University of California.
+On June 15, 1946, the wartime office of the Reserve was closed when Colonel Towle returned to work at the University of California.
 The outgoing director proposed that Julia E. Hamblet replace her.
 Three months later, Hamblet was appointed as the third and final director of the wartime Reserve.
 When August 1946 came around, some 300 women had been asked by the Marine Corps to stay on, even as the last of the Reserve's barracks was being closed.
 For the next two years, these women served the Marine Corps in an undetermined status.
-But on 30 July 1948, the Women's Armed Services Act (Public Law 625) was signed into law, which allowed these and other women to serve in the regular Marine Corps.
+However, on July 30, 1948, the Women's Armed Services Act (Public Law 625) was signed into law, which allowed these and other women to serve in the regular Marine Corps.

 Recognition

-On its first anniversary, 13 February 1944, the Reserve received a congratulatory message from President Franklin D. Roosevelt:
+On its first anniversary, February 13, 1944, the Reserve received a congratulatory message from President Franklin D. Roosevelt:

 The nation is as proud of you as of your fellow Marines – for Marine women are upholding the brilliant traditions of the corps with a spirit of loyalty and diligence worthy of the highest admiration of all Americans.
 You have quickly and efficiently taken over scores of different kinds of duties that not long ago were considered strictly masculine assignments, and in doing so, you have freed a large number of well-trained, battle-ready men of the corps for action ...

 General Thomas Holcomb, Commandant of the U.S. Marine Corps, had initially been opposed to having women serve in the Marine Corps.
 However, before the end of 1943, he had reversed himself, saying:

 "Like most Marines, when the matter first came up I didn't believe women could serve any useful purpose in the Marine Corps ...
 Since then I've changed my mind."